flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 ```

-Next, let's make sure we have the right requirements to build this version of the documentation, in case something changed.
+Next, to make sure you keep up with the documentation building requirements, also update the requirements folder.

 ```shell
 git checkout 3.0.3 ./requirements/